biotspectra/Api-Documentataion/README.md

 ## 1B) User Synchronization Get Api:

+### Description:
+* The following endpoint retrieves the details of all the user data from the biot account.

 ### Instructions
 *  Default users will be able to retrieve `10` records per page.
 * `page_number` parameter is mandatory in order to consume this api .i.e. `1` or `2` or `3`....n to receive different records per page.
 * `number_of_records` parameter is optional .i.e {number_of_records=`100`} depends on how many records the user wants, minimum records is `10` & maximum is `100`.

-### Description:
+### Examples:
-* The following endpoint retrieves the details of all the user data from the biot account.

 #### Default 10 records will retrieve
 ```